Event Security 101: Tips & Best Practices to Minimize Your Risk

-It’s unfortunate we have to mention this at all, but this is the reality we now live in.
-Big crowds are an easy and soft target, so armed security personnel are generally recommended for larger events.
+It’s unfortunate we have to mention this at all, but this is the reality.
+Big crowds are an easy and soft target, so armed security personnel are recommended for larger events.

 Aside from bag checks and body scanners, personnel should also be on the lookout for suspicious behavior.
 Examples of abnormal behavior that should alert staff includes: